aldefouw/redcap_calc_value_differences/README.md

 # Example Usage

-Plesae note that everything within the library needs to exist within folders labeled with the project ID that you are analyzing.
+Please note that everything within the library needs to exist within folders labeled with the project ID that you are analyzing.

 ## Step 1 - Configure REDCap User